starbeamjs/starbeam/docs/INVARIANTS.md

 ## 14. The React adapter's lifecycle

+The React adapter distinguishes render candidate construction from committed activation.

+During render, the adapter may construct a fresh reactive identity so JSX can read Starbeam values on the first render.
+That identity is a **render candidate**.
+React may abandon a render candidate before commit, including the first development Strict Mode render and other speculative render work.
+Abandoned render candidates are simply discarded: they are not deactivated, and they receive no teardown.
+No layout or effect-backed lifecycle handlers ran for them, so they must be safe for the garbage collector to reclaim without cleanup.
+That includes finalizers registered while constructing the candidate: they run only for candidates that React commits and later cleans up.

+Code that runs while constructing a render candidate must not directly perform external work that requires cleanup.
+External synchronization, subscriptions, and other cleanup-bearing work belong in the committed lifecycle timing exposed by the resource lifecycle, especially `on.sync`.

-A component in the React adapter proceeds through four named lifecycle points:
+Once React commits a render candidate, a component in the React adapter proceeds through four named committed lifecycle points:

-- **activate** — the component has a fresh reactive identity.
-Setup functions run.
+- **activate** — React committed a render candidate, and it now owns the component's reactive identity.
+Cleanup-bearing lifecycle work can be paired with a later deactivation.
 Fires on initial mount and again on every remount (strict-mode remount, `Activity` reveal, fast refresh).
 - **attach** — the component is in the DOM and effects are eligible to run.
   Layout-timing work is registered here.
 - **ready** — effects have run; the component is idle.